-The main techniques.
 There are three main ingredients used in our approach.
-The first ingredient, already mentioned in the context of planar point-curve incidences, is the techniques of Pach and Sharir [45] (given in Theorem 1.1), and of Sharir and Zahl [56] (Theorem 1.2) concerning incidences between points and algebraic curves in the plane.
-The latter bound will be used in the analysis of incidences between points and curves, and points and surfaces.
+The first ingredient, already mentioned in the context of planar point-curve incidences, is the techniques of Pach and Sharir [49] (given in Theorem 1.1), and of Sharir and Zahl [60] (Theorem 1.2) concerning incidences between points and algebraic curves in the plane.
+The latter bound will be used in the analysis of incidences both between points and curves, and between points and surfaces.

-The second ingredient, relevant to the proofs of Theorems 1.4 and 1.12 is the polynomial partitioning technique of Guth and Katz [36], and its more recent extension by Guth [32], which yields a divide-and-conquer mechanism via space decomposition by the zero set of a suitable polynomial.
+The second ingredient, relevant to the proofs of Theorems 1.4 and 1.12, is the polynomial partitioning technique of Guth and Katz [39], and its more recent extension by Guth [35], which yields a divide-and-conquer mechanism via space decomposition by the zero set of a suitable polynomial.
 This will produce subproblems that will be handled recursively, and will leave us with the overhead of analyzing the incidence pattern involving the points that lie on the zero set itself.
 The latter step will be accomplished by a straightforward application of Theorem 1.7.
+We assume familiarity of the reader with these results; more details will be given in the applications of this technique in the proofs of the aforementioned theorems.

-The third ingredient arises in the proof of Theorems 1.4 and 1.5, where we argue that a "generic" point on a variety V, that is not infinitely ruled by constant-degree curves, as in the statement of the theorem, is incident to at most a constant number of the given curves that are fully contained in V. Moreover, we can also control the number and structural properties of "non-generic" points.
-Formally, we have the following properties.
+The third ingredient arises in the proof of Theorems 1.4 and 1.5, where we argue that a "generic" point on a variety V, that is not infinitely ruled by constant-degree curves of some given family, as in the statement of the theorems, is incident to at most a constant number of the given curves that are fully contained in V. Moreover, we can also control the number and structural properties of "non-generic" points.